johnwilson/bytengine_docs/docs/cmdfs.rst

 -------------------

 **database.makepublic** makes a file publicly available which means it can be accessed directly without authentication.
-View [link] for further details.
+View :ref:`direct-access` for further details.
 All files are private by default.

 **Return Value**: